 Factors that influence the safety of essential oils include

-1. Quality of essential oil being utilized: Adulterated essential oils increase the likelihood of an adverse response and hence the need for pure, authentic, and genuine essential oils is of the utmost importance.
+1. Quality of essential oil being utilized: Adulterated essential oils increase the likelihood of an adverse response and hence the need for pure, authentic, and genuine essential oils are of the utmost importance.

-3. Method of application: Essential oils may be applied on the skin (dermal application), inhaled, diffused or taken internally.
+3. Method of application: Essential oils may be applied on the skin (dermal application), inhaled, diffused or taken internally with supervision of a Certified Aromatherapist.
 Each of these methods have safety issues which need to be considered.
 The potential safety concerns with dermal application will be discussed below.
 With regard to inhalation, inhalation, from a safety standpoint, presents a very low level of risk to most people.
-Even in a relatively small closed room, and assuming 100% evaporation, the concentration of any essential oil (or component thereof) is unlikely to reach a dangerous level, either from aromatherapy massage, or from essential oil vaporization.
+Even in a relatively small closed room, and assuming 100% evaporation, the concentration of any essential oil (or component thereof) is unlikely to reach a dangerous level, either from aromatherapy massage or from essential oil vaporization.

 4. Dosage/dilution to be applied: Most aromatherapy oil based blends will be between 1 and 5 percent dilutions, which typically does not represent a safety concern.
 As one increases dilution, potential dermal (skin) reactions may take place depending on the individual essential oil, the area in which the oil is applied, and other factors related to the client’s own sensitivity levels.
 Any excessive usage of essential oils may cause irritation or other undesired effects due to their lipophilic nature.